-Let’s look at a few of the elements that brand identity design companies think about when creating packaging solutions, and how they connect to the perception of the brand and the product within.
+Let’s look at a few of the elements from the world of brand identity design that one would think about when creating packaging solutions, and how they connect to the perception of the brand and the product within.

 Packaging helps in developing brand loyalty from the consumer, as easily identifiable brand names create attraction through their colors, symbols, or packaging types.
 Making product lines or grouping within the same recognizable packaging style creates a simple way for customers to recognize you within any retail environment.
 This is an important factor because there are many options available online and in standard brick-and-mortar retail channels.

 The important element to keep in mind when evaluating how to brand and package products, is that consumers will evaluate the quality, design, size, color, and innovation.
-When these elements are stacked in comparison to other brands and products within the same grouping, packaging that stands apart will usually become more recognizable and create a sense of attraction and peek the customers’ curiosity.
+When these elements are stacked in comparison to other brands and products within the same grouping, packaging that stands apart will usually become more recognizable and create a sense of attraction and pique the customers’ curiosity.
 This gives the brand an advantage over its competition.
 Packaging design companies know this and tune the end-product to meet criteria that are most important for the market position.

 Packaging Design and Quality

 The element of quality is an interesting discussion point.
 We see a wide variety of quality standards for brands using packaging as an alignment.
 Those brands that are using packaging as a masking source of quality levels within are moving in the right direction.

 As any reader of this article may have experienced, there are many brands that are using packaging in such a way to attract the buyer to convert, but provide a less than quality product within; This is discovered at a later point in time by the buyer.
 Quality packaging can also have a long-lasting positive effect on consumer buying habits.
 Brands like Apple, have always done an incredible job with their packaging as an alignment to speak of the quality lying within.